Dashlorde/myShoppingSite/README.md

 It is a maven project, using springMVC and hibernate( Hibernate validator for property validation).
 Masonry plugin for layout optimizing.
 In this shopping site, a user can be both seller and buyer.

+## Deploy
+This application is depolyed on AWS.
+* All pictures are saved in S3, if you want to save picture to remote server or localhost, modify addProductController.java and changeProductController.java.
+* To manage database connection, modify hibernate.cfg.xml, and change connection to remote database or localhost.

 ## For Buyer:
 * Buyers can add product to cart and set the product quantity.
 * Buyers can manage cart for deleting or editing quantity of products.